espocrm/documentation/administration/formula.md

 A name of the relationship.
 Available link names can be found at Administration > Entity Manager > ... > Relationships.

+Link names must be wrapped in quotes when used as function arguments.

 #### ATTRIBUTE

 Attribute name usually is the same as a system field name.
 Fields are listed in Entity Manager > ... > Fields.